What kind of experience will my child have at Bloom?

 Can you accommodate students with special needs?

-While Bloom makes every effort to accommodate many unique student needs, as a small school at this time Bloom is not equipped to serve students with severe emotional, physical, learning, or behavioral challenges.
-We will determine our ability to serve students on an individual basis.
+While Bloom makes every effort to accommodate many unique student needs, as a microschool, Bloom currently does not have the resources to support students who have emotional, physical, or behavioral challenges or intensive learning difficulties.

 What is a typical day like?

-Clean Up: All students and staff work together to complete all cleaning tasks and take care of our shared learning space.
+2:30 - 2:45 Clean Up: All students and staff work together to complete all cleaning tasks and take care of our shared learning space.

 “I like EVERYTHING about Bloom!
 I feel the happiest all day!”